feathersjs/feathers/.github/contributing.md

 ## External Modules

-If you're written something awesome for Feathers, the Feathers ecosystem, or using Feathers please add it to the [showcase](https://docs.feathersjs.com/why/showcase.html).
+If you've written something awesome for Feathers, the Feathers ecosystem, or using Feathers please add it to the [showcase](https://docs.feathersjs.com/why/showcase.html).
 You also might want to check out the [Plugin Generator](https://github.com/feathersjs/generator-feathers-plugin) that can be used to scaffold plugins to be Feathers compliant from the start.

 If you think it would be a good core module then please contact one of the Feathers core team members in [Slack](http://slack.feathersjs.com) and we can discuss whether it belongs in core and how to get it there. :beers: